Public Info Management Theories & Concepts

-MPIO Paper Requirement
+EPIO Paper Requirement

-The MPIO paper is an original paper, developed and finalized over the course of the 10 month program.
+The EPIO paper is an original paper, developed and finalized over the course of the 10 month program.
 Strict deadlines are assigned during key stages and failure to meet the deadlines will preclude a participant from completing the program.

-Previous MPIO Papers
+Previous EPIO Papers

-Master PIO student papers can be found in the NTEC Library Catalog:
+Executive PIO student papers can be found in the NTEC Library Catalog:

-Search MPIO PapersWho Should Apply
+Search EPIO PapersWho Should Apply

 Classroom Course Requirements